IBM/cf-deployment-tracker-client-node/README.md

 ```

 Required field:
-1. deploy_to_bluemix : Put **True** if your journey has a deploy to bluemix button.
-Else put **False**.
-2. id: Put your journey name/Github URL of your journey.
+1. id: Put your journey name/Github URL of your journey.
-3. runtimes: Put down all your platform runtime environments in a list.
+2. runtimes: Put down all your platform runtime environments in a list.
-4. services: Put down all the bluemix services that are used in your journey in a list.
+3. services: Put down all the bluemix services that are used in your journey in a list.
-5. event_id: Put down where you will distribute your journey.
+4. event_id: Put down where you will distribute your journey.
 Default is **web**.
-6. event_organizer: Put down your event organizer if you have one.
+5. event_organizer: Put down your event organizer if you have one.

 # List of runtimes and services